Tencent/rapidjson/doc/schema.md

 Some notes:

-* One `SchemaDocment` can be referenced by multiple `SchemaValidator`s.
+* One `SchemaDocument` can be referenced by multiple `SchemaValidator`s.
 It will not be modified by `SchemaValidator`s.
 * A `SchemaValidator` may be reused to validate multiple documents.
 To run it for other documents, call `validator.Reset()` first.

 # Validation during parsing/serialization {#ParsingSerialization}